 Jodrell Bank & Tatton Park

-Where Liverpool stands out though is in the influx of excellent bars and restaurants over the last few years, as well as some brilliant indie shops.
-Head on over to Bold Street and take a waltz around there, or get your drinking hat on and head to Mathew Street for a pretty enjoyable session.
-There’s loads more to do, but I just don’t have the space.
+If the sun’s out in the city, Liverpool has loads of incredible beer gardens and terraces, head on over to Bold Street and take a waltz around there, or get your drinking hat on and head to Mathew Street for a pretty enjoyable session.
+There’s loads more places, but I just don’t have the space.
 However, if the heavens have opened, get yourself to Baltic Market – a huge street food and drink venue that sees burgers, vietnamese cuisine, greek dishes and everything in between make up its menu.

 Knowsley Safari Park

-On top of that, there’s some corking pubs and food establishments, of which I found that some sort of elaborate ‘crawl’ is the best way to get the most out of the town.
-There’s also some great little antique shops too, which sell some proper random goodies – including a possibly priceless Ian Dowie footy sticker from 1994 I found once.
+On top of that, there’s some corking pubs and food establishments, of which we found that some sort of elaborate ‘crawl’ is the best way to get the most out of the town.
+There’s also some great little antique shops too, which sell some random goodies – perfect for an afternoon mooch.

-Its a vast part of the world, so personally we would recommend heading on over to Bowness-on-Windermere, right on the banks of the lake where you can get a nice lovely boat which will take you on the water and over to other imaginatively named towns such as Ambleside or Lakeside.
+Its a vast part of the world, so personally we would recommend heading on over to Bowness-on-Windermere, right on the banks of the lake where you can get a lovely little boat which will take you on the water and over to other imaginatively named towns such as Ambleside or Lakeside.